 Windows 365, Microsoft’s cloud PC solution, has been out for just over a year now – but we still get a lot of questions on what it actually does.
 Most commonly we get asked what the difference between Windows 365 and Azure Virtual Desktop is, and when you might choose one over the other.

-What can you use Windows 365 for?
+So, what can you use Windows 365 for?

 Windows 365 is good for bringing the same experience as a physical laptop or desktop, to a remotely ‘accessible from anywhere’ environment that maintains your company’s security boundaries, privileges, and controls.